kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-4.md

 ```
 Instead of going through the whole string whenever someone calls `len`, we keep track of the actual length of our row in `len`.
 We just have to remember to set `len` manually if we are ever going to change `Row`.

+That's about all the string handling we are going to do with `hecto` in the scope of this tutorial.
+THere are other cases that need considering - for instance, `y̆` is a composition of two characters, which show up as one character on the screen.
+If you need to handle this kind of data, search [crates.io](http://www.crates.io) for crates to handle strings for you.

 ## Status bar